box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 ### Toggling list and grid view

-Grid view is available by default through the view mode toggle button in the Action bar.
+Grid view is available by default through the view mode toggle button in the action bar.
 When the grid view is active, a zoom control becomes available.
 Other functionalities like selecting, filtering, and editing are also available within this view.

 ![Grid view](./images/explorer-grid.png)